Rishikeshk9/cactus/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+Before Running the client following is important Python
+Rust

 SERVER_URL - the Gateway URL default:http://3.110.255.211:8001 if not mentioned.
 NODE_IP - this is where you'll receive new Jobs make sure it is static NODE_PORT - port over which the client will run on your node